tunefull/tunefull.github.io/docs/team-roster.md

 ### Laura Steiner

-[Laura Steiner](https://lsteiner9.github.io/) is an aspiring Java developer and a professional violist, violinist, and music teacher.
-She recently graduated from UNM with a master’s degree in music, and is currently attending the Deep Dive Coding Java + Android Bootcamp, gaining experience in Android app development.
+Hi!
+I'm [Laura Steiner](https://lsteiner9.github.io/), an aspiring Java developer and a professional violist, violinist, and music teacher.
+I recently graduated from UNM with a master’s degree in music, and am currently attending the Deep Dive Coding Java + Android Bootcamp, gaining experience in Android app development.

 > [Return to previous page](index.md)